 SD-WANs and UCaaS

-Thanks to the cloud, businesses don’t need to buy and manage the software to create an SD-WAN, nor the hardware needed to run communications software or a special appliance.
+Thanks to the cloud, businesses don’t need to buy and manage the software to create an SD-WAN solution, nor the hardware required to run communications software or a special appliance.
 A Cloud-based SD-WAN system is officially called “Unified Communications as a Service,” or UCaaS.

 UCaaS is an edge service that takes care of all routing for your business.
 All traffic from all of your sites is channeled to the UCaaS server, which acts as a hub.
 The SD-WAN software on the cloud server routes company traffic through to the appropriate site and sends regular internet traffic destined to other organizations through a gateway.